Last update: October 24, 2017.

 Important: Please note that the draft taxonomy was created to reflect the main ideas described above and to provide a sample of the constructs to be applied in the regulatory extension.
 It shall by no means be deemed to be the final product.

-ESMA ESEF taxonomy is planned to be based on the FULL IFRS Taxonomy (i.e., not SME nor the Managements Commentary).
-It shall follow the IFRS Taxonomy architecture and naming convention apart from the few exemptions listed below.
-It also obeys the assumptions regarding the role of various IFRS Taxonomy components such as the presentation or calculation relationships, guidelines on exploration of the taxonomy content, etc. as described in the IFRS Taxonomy Architecture documentation.
+ESMA ESEF taxonomy is based on the IFRS Taxonomy.
+It follows the IFRS Taxonomy architecture and naming convention and obeys the assumptions regarding the role of various taxonomy components such as the presentation or calculation relationships, guidelines on exploration of the taxonomy content, etc. as described in the IFRS Taxonomy Architecture documentation.

 Conceptually and technically, the ESEF taxonomy imports the IFRS Taxonomy elements, references and labels (standard and documentation).